bonny/WordPress-Simple-History/readme.txt

 -   The popup with IP address info now displays the name of the server header where the ip address was found.
 -   The "quickstats" box is moved to the top of the stats sidebar box.
 -   Minimum required WordPress version is now [WordPress 6.6](https://wordpress.com/blog/2024/07/16/wordpress-6-6/).
+-   Don't log changes to post type added by [SecuPress](https://wordpress.org/plugins/secupress/) for their logs.

 **Added**